With a total of 13 Olympic medals (including four golds), Great Britain currently sit fourth in the all-time medal table.

 Having won medals in each of their first four Olympic appearances, GB's men then went on a barren run that lasted more than 30 years.
 They came close to adding to their medal tally in both 1956 and 1960, finishing fourth on both occasions after being defeated in the bronze medal matches by the United Team of Germany and Spain respectively.

-Things then got worse as they failed to progress from the initial group stages at any of the next three Olympics before they were only named as a reserve nation for the 1976 Games in Montreal.
+They failed to progress from the initial group stages at any of the next three Olympics before they were only named as a reserve nation for the 1976 Games in Montreal.
 Great Britain's boycott of the 1980 Olympics then the men missed out for a second consecutive Games while the women were denied an opportunity to make their debut.

 After losing a series of play-off matches against Belgium, Great Britain's men looked set to miss out on a third straight Olympic appearance at the LA 1984 Games.
 But the boycott of the USSR meant the team were drafted into the line-up and they certainly made the most of their opportunity.
 They topped their group with four victories and a draw against eventual champions Pakistan but the chance of a fairy-tale gold was denied when West Germany beat them 1-0 in the semi-finals.
 But that didn't stop them and goals from Richard Dodds, Paul Barber and Sean Kerly (his seventh of the tournament) saw them emerge victorious over pre-tournament favourites Australia in the bronze medal match to secure their first silverware in 32 years.